 Relationships between people.
 Personal relationships are often more important than many people expect.
 Especially within B2B, personal relationships are often a major reason why a customer thinks that you differentiate yourself from the competition.
 Behavioral science speaks of the “familiarity principle.”
 The more you are with someone, the better you (usually) like them.

 What might this mean in practice: Invest in nurturing and maintaining the personal relationship.
-Perhaps it can redefine elements in the account manager's work – shift focus to more relational work and less fierce focus on combination sales and upsales?
+Perhaps it can redefine elements in the account manager's work – shift focus to more relational work and a less fierce focus on combination sales and upsells?

 What might this mean in practice: Ensure that you continuously confirm to customers that their original choice of your product is still right for them.